center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * Tabbed frontpage.
 Restructured.
   * Simplifications to the theming and updated documentation on theming SimpleSAMLphp.
   * Attribute presentation hook allows you to tweak attributes before presentation in the attribute viewers.
 Used by Feide to group orgUnit information in a hieararchy.
-  * Verification of the Recipient attribute in the response.
+  * Verification of the Receipient attribute in the response.
 Will improve security if for some reason an IdP is not includeding sufficient Audience restrictions.
   * Added hook to let modules tell about themself moduleinfo hook.
   * Improved cron mails
   * Improved sanity check exception handling